getgrit/python/.grit/patterns/openai.md

 import openai

 if openai_proxy:
-    raise Exception("the 'openai.proxy' option isn't read in the client API. you will need to pass it when you instantiate the client, e.g. 'OpenAI(proxy=openai_proxy)'") raise Exception("the 'openai.api_base' option isn't read in the client API. you will need to pass it when you instantiate the client, e.g. 'OpenAI(api_base=self.openai_api_base)'")
+    raise Exception("The 'openai.proxy' option isn't read in the client API.
+You will need to pass it when you instantiate the client, e.g. 'OpenAI(proxy=openai_proxy)'") raise Exception("the 'openai.api_base' option isn't read in the client API. you will need to pass it when you instantiate the client, e.g. 'OpenAI(api_base=self.openai_api_base)'")
 ```